Ajmak9/wuom/README.md

 WUOM is the result of a human–AI co-creative process between Alé and Enigma.

-Alé provides situated observation, visual work, field context and decision-making.
+Alé provides the situated axis: visual work, territory, lived observation, field context and decision-making.

-Enigma supports structural analysis, synthesis and formulation.
+Enigma provides the operational reading axis: structural analysis, synthesis, scaling and formulation.

+WUOM emerges from the relation between these two axes.

-The focus is not the author or the AI, but the tool: an operational framework for reading complex fields.
+The focus is not the author or the AI, but the tool: an operational framework for observing, structuring and reading complex fields.

 ## Usage